Disco Ball

 Frequently Asked Questions About Venues for 30 Guests

-Which neighborhoods in this collection are easiest to get to for guests coming from different parts of the city?
+Which neighborhoods in this collection are best for guests traveling from multiple parts of the city?

-Are there options in this collection outside of Manhattan for guests who prefer a Brooklyn or Queens setting for their celebration?
+Are there any venues in this collection outside of Manhattan that are worth considering for a 30-person party?

 Customer Reviews